catesg/catesg.github.io/_posts/2021-10-23-what’s-happening-in-our-schools---ei-summit-2021.md

 ![PERMACHART2](/images/PERMACHART2.png)

 The PERMA model gives us a nice starting point when we want to consider what makes us happy and taps into our development of self-awareness.
-(Explain key elements of model).

 Positive Education sprung from the work in Positive Psychology.
-There was an identified discrepancy between what parents want for their children - their happiness - and what many schools offer.
+There was an identified discrepancy between what parents want for their children, (their happiness), and what many schools offer.
 Traditionally schools have focused on achievement, academics and discipline.
 While these aspects certainly have benefits - they support certain functional needs of society - they do not necessarily lead to happiness.
 Positive Education draws on Positive Psychology to promote learning, self-motivation and well-being.
 Can we accept that academic achievement and long-term, eudemonic happiness is not a binary choice?
 We know, and research bears out, that happier students are more likely to attain higher.

-The importance of the relationship between education and happiness is not a new idea.
-Thinkers as far back as Aristotle and Cicero have considered happiness to be the end goal of education, and since the early 1900s teachers have been talking about the links between happiness and academic achievement.
+That the relationship between education and happiness is important, is not a new idea.
+Thinkers as far back as Aristotle and Cicero have considered happiness to be a goal of education, and since the early 1900s educators have been talking about the links between happiness and academic achievement.

-Now of course we have a far greater understanding of the human brain.
-With a higher rate of mental illness, and changing societal and individual priorities, there has been an increasing push to focus on student well-being and building personal resilience.
+Nowm of course, we have a far greater understanding of the human brain.
+With a higher rate of mental illness, and changing societal and individual priorities, there has been an increasing drive to focus on student well-being and building personal resilience.
 This is what Positive Education supports.

 I want to double back to Seligman for a second and the work he did with Christopher Peterson.
-They set about determining and understanding the key traits that comprise happier and well-rounded people.
+They set about determining and understanding the key traits that comprise happier people.
 Through their research they came up with 24 Characters Strengths.
 Which are grouped in six key areas of virtue.

 ![VIACS2](/images/VIACS2.png)

 I will not go through these here, however you can find out more about this [on the Via Character org website](https://www.viacharacter.org/).
 There are also assessment tools on the site for you to use.

 Positive Education uses these character strengths as a tool to guide and develop curricula.
 In fact, Martin Seligman worked with a school in Australia, the Geelong Grammar School, to create the Institute of Positive Education which is helping ‘spread the word’.
-Many schools around the world are now embracing this well-being led approach to education and whilst seeing levels of academic achievement increase.
+Many schools around the world are now embracing this well-being led approach to education and also seeing increased levels of academic achievement.

-Other schools have also turned to different studies and ideas to promote student well-being.
+Some schools have also turned to different studies and ideas to promote student well-being.
 Angela Duckworth – Grit.
 Carole Dweck – Growth Mindset.
 Mihaly Csikszentmihaly – Flow.
-These and other work by Seligman on flourishing, authentic happiness and learned optimism, have all been picked through and used by educators, with varying degrees of success.
-The aim being to help students know and understand themselves, and to develop a respectful awareness of the needs of others.
+These and other work by Seligman on flourishing, authentic happiness and learned optimism, have all been picked through by educators.
+The overarching aim being empowering students to know and understand themselves, and to develop a respectful awareness of the needs of others.

 Ultimately, our role as educators, or those working with children and young people, is not to simply to pour in information that can be regurgitated in an exam.
 It is to develop them as a whole person who can understand themselves, find their place in the world, and positively contribute to society.

 **What is Happening in Reality?**

 This is easier said than done.
-There is a myriad of challenges educators face daily and I would use up all my time if I were to start listing them all.
+There are many challenges educators face daily and I would use up all my time if I were to start listing them all.
 A number can be summed up with lack of resources.
 Resources including time, facilities, training.

 Time – For many teachers the things they are expected to impart to students seems to grow by the day.
 Curricula are full, so specific lessons that focus on character, self-development, and life-skills, may be the first to go when another mandatory lesson is introduced.

 Facilities – This can include lack of adequate and healthy instructional space, which impacts the well-being of the students and teaching staff.
+This has been further exacerbated by the physical restrictions imposed due to COVID-19.

-Training - Continued Professional Development may cover everything from the latest understanding in subject specific knowledge, new methodologies and pedagogy to technology training, safeguarding and so on.
+Training - Continued Professional Development may cover everything from the latest understandings in subject specific knowledge, new methodologies, and pedagogy to technology training, safeguarding, and so on.
 It is not simply a matter of scheduling an hour for teachers to learn about positive education, emotional intelligence, growth mindset, the learning pit, or whatever it is.
-Unless it is an institutional priority, then this often falls on a teacher’s shoulders.
+Unless it is an institutional priority, then this often falls on the individual teacher’s shoulders.

-Looking from a UK perspective.
+Let's look at the UK as an example.
 The national curriculum states that “all schools should make provision for personal, social, health and economic education (PSHE), drawing on good practic”’.
 RSE, is now a statutory requirement.
 CSPE (Civic, Social and Political Education) may be required or desired.
 In these areas there is a lot to thread in and depending on different schools, you will get a different presentation or mix of these.
-Some may focus on knife crime, bullying, drugs, or other risk-taking behaviours, and the quality and delivery can vary greatly.
+Some may focus on knife crime, bullying, drugs, or other risk-taking behaviours, and the quality and delivery can vary greatly, even when monitored by a education authority.

+_An aside: What are the long-term outcome of these programmes, and how do we compare a well-resourced school running programme A, to an under resources school in a socially disadvantage community running programme B?
+There is potential (and dare I say, need) for more longitudinal studies on the efficacy of PSHE programmes and any flow-on effects within school communities, society, and even governance._

-Therefore, when we want to effectively nurture character development or well-being initiatives, we are more set up to achieve quality and consistency when it is a whole-school policy that is supported by the institutional culture.
+What we come back to is this: when we want to effectively nurture character development or well-being initiatives, we are more set up to achieve quality, consistency and results when it is a whole-school policy that is supported by the institutional culture.

 An example.
 A school may look to the work of Carol Dweck and pronounce itself a ‘Growth Mindset School’.
 Teachers may learn in a training period ‘…something about potential…internal motivation…fixed and growth…I can’t versus I can’t yet…check out this book to find out more’.
 There may be a talk, a poster, an announcement that “We’re a Growth Mindset School” on the school website.
 Students may be told of the concept in a 15-minute form room session.
 However, while this looks nice in a school prospectus, this is neither necessarily focused on true cultural change or fully reflective of Dweck’s work.
 It is an empty bag.